JackMcKew/pyinstaller-action-windows/README.md

 If your source folder contains a `requirements.txt` file, any specified packages will be installed into the environment before running PyInstaller.
 Alternatively, you can specify a different file via the `requirements` argument.

+If you decide to pass `cython_out:` a parameter to action too, it will compile all Cython source `.pyx` files and put compiled modules into the catalog given by this parameter (relative to `src`)
 To use a custom package mirror, you can set the `pypi_url` and/or `pypi_index_url` arguments.
 The default values are:

 - `pypi_url` = `https://pypi.python.org/`